 If the membrane is accidentally cut while a mortar bed is being spread, this can lead to disaster.
 If the membrane has been water tested OK, then warranties go out the window.
 Water testing the tile bed is rarely carried out by the tiler.

-The answer is for the waterproofer to spot torch or glue PACTIV PB4 protection board over his work.
+The answer is for the waterproofer to spot torch or glue XPS protection board over his work.
 Besides protecting the membrane, this 6.4mm extruded polystyrene (XPS) fan fold board will virtually eliminate heat transfer in the hot summer months and provide impact sound resistance to CSIRO requirements, of particular importance for balconies over habitable rooms.

 How the membrane terminates is of critical importance.
 Since screeds and mortar beds tend to shrink, it is best to separate them from the membrane with a bond breaker such as closed cell polyethylene foam (Abelflex).
 If pre-slit to apply a urethane sealant, then care must be taken to seal the SBS from the solvent in the urethane sealant with WBE primer.
 Better still is to stop the SBS at or just below tile height and applying an acrylic to say 50 above finished tile height so there is no tendency for shrinkage of the tile bed to pull the SBS membrane off the wall.